opengisci/opengisci.github.io/sp25/_posts/2025-05-05-conclusion.md

 But, there is *always* still more to learn...

-We scratched the surface of several different technology platforms for reproducible spatial research:

-- GitHub
-- R
-- Python

 The wonderful thing is that these platforms all have much of their code base in common, thanks to [OGC](https://www.ogc.org/) and fundamental code libraries like [PROJ](https://proj.org), [GDAL](http://gdal.org/), and [GEOS](https://trac.osgeo.org/geos/).
 Moreover, there are plenty of free and low-cost training resources for each of these platforms online, and you are free to keep using all of this software on your personal computer!

 What you *don't* get from the tutorials is: